nummacway/LiSprEd/README.md

 ## Building

-Get Delphi community edition and build.
+Get Delphi Community Edition and build.

 The tool was made with Delphi 12.1.
 Because PNGDelphi has [a very bad bug](https://embt.atlassian.net/servicedesk/customer/portal/1/RSS-2662) (you must have filed a Delphi issue to access that link) when displaying scaled paletted PNGs, this repository contains a copy of that file with a patch I made.
 There is a chance that this patch will not work with other versions.
 The _OAM_ editor of this tool will be mostly useless without that patch.